 If you could take a trip anywhere in the world, where would you go?

 Travel has always been a large part of my life and I take every opportunity to get out and explore new areas.
 There are two dream trips I have in mind, that I cannot wait to experience: 1.)
 Visit Antarctica (this desolate place has always fascinated me), and 2.)
 Rent a private yacht and sail the Greek islands.

 Your favorite quote…

 “Wherever you go, you take yourself with you.”
 Neil Gaiman, Author

 In my role as Touchstone Coordinator and Clinical Psychology Resident, I wear two hats in the center.
 As a Psychology Resident (aka. a member of the clinical staff), I work with students in Individual, Group and Couples therapy.
 My role as Touchstone Coordinator allows me to work collaboratively with staff and faculty across the university to organize resources and provide support to further the Counseling Center’s goal of reducing the stigma of mental illness and supporting all students, including those that never come to the center for therapy.

 Areas of interest

-I mostly operate from a Systems Therapy (Bowenian, Solution-Focused) perspective to assist students with a variety of issues, including: Family of Origin, Transition to College, Relationship Concerns, Identity Development, Depression and Anxiety, and Stress Management.
-I believe that positive change is possible when a person is given an environment in which they can be honest about their struggles, and find compassion and support to find the courage to make healthy changes.
+I mostly operate from a Systems Therapy (Bowenian, Solution-Focused) perspective to assist students with a variety of issues, including: Family of Origin, Transition to College, Relationship Concerns, Identity Development, Depression and Anxiety, and Healthy Sexuality.
+I believe that positive change is possible when a person is given an environment in which they can be honest about their struggles, and experience compassion and support that allows them to find the courage to make healthy changes.